-4.1 Where a vacancy arises on the Council of Governors for any reason other than expiry of term of office, the following provisions will apply:

-- 4.1.1 in the case of an Appointed Governor, the Company Secretary shall request that the appointing Partnership Organisation appoints a replacement to hold office for the remainder of the term of office; and - 4.1.2 in the case of an Elected Governor, elections for a new governor shall take place as soon as practicable subject to the provisions of paragraphs 4.2 and 4.3 of this Annex. - 4.2 Where an Elected Governor ceases for whatever reason to hold office within twelve months of that Elected Governor's election: - 4.2.1 the Trust shall offer the candidate who was ranked next highest in the last election for the constituency, class or Staff Class (as the case may be) in which the vacancy has arisen the opportunity to assume the vacant office of Governor for the unexpired balance of the former Governor's term of office; or - 4.2.2 if that candidate does not accept that invitation in a timely manner it shall be offered to that candidate who was next highest ranked in the last said election until the vacancy is filled; but if no other candidate stood for election or there are no remaining candidates who stood for election to that office or no candidate accepts the Trust's invitation in accordance with the above provisions within such time as the Trust may in its absolute discretion decide, the Trust shall hold an election for the vacancy as soon as reasonably practicable thereafter; or. - 4.2.3 carry the vacancy until the next scheduled election takes place. - 4.3 Notwithstanding the above provisions of this paragraph 4 of this Annex, where the termination of a Governor's term of office causes the total number of Public Governors to be equal to or fewer than the other Governors of the Trust then an election for that vacant office shall be held as soon as reasonably practicable. - 4.4 No defect in the election or appointment of a Governor nor any deficiency in the composition of the Council of Governors shall affect the validity of any act or decision of the Council of Governors.

-5 Roles and Responsibilities of the Council of Governors
+- 4.13.1 Where a vacancy arises on the Council of Governors for any reason other than expiry of term of office, the following provisions will apply: - 4.1.13.1.1 in the case of an Appointed Governor, the Company Secretary shall request that the appointing Partnership Organisation appoints a replacement to hold office for the remainder of the term of office; and - 4.1.23.1.2 in the case of an Elected Governor, elections for a new governor shall take place as soon as practicable subject to the provisions of paragraphs 3.2 and 34.3 of this Annex. - 4.23.2 Where an Elected Governor ceases for whatever reason to hold office within twelve months of that Elected Governor's election: - 4.2.13.2.1 the Trust shall offer the candidate who was ranked next highest in the last election for the constituency, class or Staff Class (as the case may be) in which the vacancy has arisen the opportunity to assume the vacant office of Governor for the unexpired balance of the former Governor's term of office; or - 4.2.23.2.2 if that candidate does not accept that invitation in a timely manner it shall be offered to that candidate who was next highest ranked in the last said election until the vacancy is filled; but if no other candidate stood for election or there are no remaining candidates who stood for election to that office or no candidate accepts the Trust's invitation in accordance with the above provisions within such time as the Trust may in its absolute discretion decide, the Trust shall hold an election for the vacancy as soon as reasonably practicable thereafter; or. - 4.2.33.2.3 carry the vacancy until the next scheduled election takes place. - 4.33.3 Notwithstanding the above provisions of this paragraph 4-3 of this Annex, where the termination of a Governor's term of office causes the total number of Public Governors to be equal to or fewer than the other Governors of the Trust then an election for that vacant office shall be held as soon as reasonably practicable. - 4.43.4 No defect in the election or appointment of a Governor nor any deficiency in the composition of the Council of Governors shall affect the validity of any act or decision of the Council of Governors. - 54 Roles and Responsibilities of the Council of Governors - 5.14.1 The statutory duties of the Council of Governors are provided in Clause 15 of the Constitution.

-- 5.1 The statutory duties of the Council of Governors are provided in Clause 15 of the Constitution. - 5.2 The Council of Governors and each Governor shall act in the best interests of the Trust at all times and with proper regard to the provisions of the NHS Foundation Trust Code of Governance and the Trust's code of conduct for Governors. - 5.3 The Trust must take steps to secure that the Governors are equipped with the skills and knowledge they require in their capacity as such.
+- 5.24.2 The Council of Governors and each Governor shall act in the best interests of the Trust at all times and with proper regard to the provisions of the NHS Foundation Trust Code of Code of Governance for NHS Provider Trusts and the Trust's code of conduct for Governors. - 5.3 The Trust must take steps to secure that the Governors are equipped with the skills and knowledge they require in their capacity as such.

-6 Remuneration of Governors
+Remuneration of Governors

-- 6.1 Governors are not to receive remuneration. - 6.2 The Trust will pay travelling expenses to Governors in accordance with Clause 19 of the Constitution.
+- 6.14.3 Governors are not to receive remuneration. - 6.24.4 The Trust will may pay travelling expenses to Governors in accordance with Clause 19 of the Constitution.

-7 Declarations
+75 Declarations